selflearning836-dotcom/Self-Learning-Platform/README.md

 # 🐍 Welcome to the Self-Learning Platform

-Welcome to the **Python MCQ Challenge Repo**! 🎓
+Welcome to the ** MCQ Challenge Repo**! 🎓
-This repository is designed for students to **practice GitHub workflow** while testing their Python knowledge.
+This repository is designed for students to **practice GitHub workflow** while testing their coding knowledge.

 ---

 🔧 **Main Features of the Repository**

-✅ **Multiple-Choice Python Quiz**
+✅ **Multiple-Choice  Quiz**
-A curated set of 20 Python MCQs covering both fundamentals and intermediate concepts.
+A curated set of 20 MCQs covering both fundamentals and intermediate concepts.

 🚀 **Fork → Solve → Pull Request Workflow**
 Students can easily participate by forking, answering, and raising a PR — great for collaborative learning.